ocaml/ocaml.org/data/planet/coq/announcing-ssreflect-11.md

 - Uses boolean functions to represent sets (i.e., comprehensions),<br/>
 rather than an ad hoc set algebra.</p>
 <p>The Ssreflect 1.1 distribution is available at<br/>
- <a href="http://www.msr-inria.inria.fr/projects/mathematical-components-2/" title="http://www.msr-inria.inria.fr/projects/mathematical-components-2/">http://www.msr-inria.inria.fr/projects/mathematical-components-2/</a>.
+ <a href="http://www.msr-inria.inria.fr/projects/mathematical-components-2/ - [404 Not Found]" title="http://www.msr-inria.inria.fr/projects/mathematical-components-2/ - [404 Not Found]">http://www.msr-inria.inria.fr/projects/mathematical-components-2/ - [404 Not Found]</a>.
 It is<br/>
 distributed under the CeCill-B license (the French equivalent of the<br/>
 BSD license).</p>
 <p>The tactic language is quite stable; we have been using it<br/>